zck119/dump/python.md

 df.reset_index(drop, inplace)	# reset index as default numbers.
 							# drop: delete current index instead of keeping it as a column
     						# inplace: change index in place instead of creating a new one

 df.reindex(rownames)	# conform index as given.
 Note that this is not a reset index operation and each row will preserve their indices.
 This operation changes order and may add empty rows.
+					# note that if rownames is a MultiIndex, df can choose to align with a specific level, and data may be broadcast to fit in the index.

+# rename columns
+df.rename(columns=lambda x: xxx)
+df.add_suffix(xxx)
+df.add_prefix(xxx)

 ```

 **Note**: string indexing is available for rows/columns.